 Overall Winner: DeWalt

-After a very thorough review of Makita vs DeWalt by our team members, DeWalt has come out on top.
+After a very thorough review of Makita vs DeWalt by me, DeWalt has come out on top.
 The brand caters to experienced professionals and DIY homeowners alike, with friendly prices, excellent innovation and customer service.
 They also offer a wide range of products and include thoughtful accessories such as a DeWalt contractor bag, or tool bag.

 Also Read: The Best DeWalt Tools for Professionals